dominykasmurza/grader/README.md

   --print-text
 ```

-Use `--default-sheet-label "Biology Examination"` to apply one common
+Use `--default-sheet-label "Your label"` to apply one common
 top-left label.
 See [`docs/QR_SHEETS.md`](docs/QR_SHEETS.md) for all
 options and production-validation guidance.